-We have engaged with National Treasury to submit a compelling case that the funding formula of provinces cannot be primarily based on population statistics but must take into account major factors such as geographical size and the historical economic, social and physical infrastructure backlogs or province.
+We have engaged with National Treasury to submit a compelling case that the funding formula of provinces cannot be primarily based on population statistics but must take into account major factors such as geographical size and the historical economic, social and physical infrastructure backlogs of provinces.

-Our provincial economy registered negative growth of 1.8 % during the 2009 global Below Perovery has been slow as illustrated by the 2.1 % growth achieved in 2010.

-36%No. 2011 have not been officially published by Statistics around 2.8 % in 2011.
+Our provincial economy registered negative growth of 1.8 % during the 2009 global crisis.
+Recovery has been slow as illustrated by the 2.1 % growth achieved in 2010.
+Although the growth figures for 2011 have not been officially published by Statistics South Africa, the provincially economy is expected to grow by around 2.8 % in 2011.
 Undoubtedly we require a comprehensive industrial development strategy for the Free State.